How to Pay for College

 There are many places to look for scholarships.
 You can visit your guidance counselor’s office to find local scholarships or sign up with a free scholarship matching service, such as StudentScholarshipSearch.com, to match your profile with national and regional scholarships and grants.
 There are scholarships for nearly everyone, not just academic overachievers.
 There are “weird scholarships” for student adept in candy technology, duck-calling or for just being tall (over 5'10").
 Check out these weird scholarship requirements -- you may be surprised at what you find!

 You do not have to be a writer, a star athlete, or over 5'10" — although these are great opportunities — to obtain scholarship money.
 There are programs you can join, such as ScholarshipPoints.com, that only require participation to be eligible.
 ScholarshipPoints.com is a free online rewards program that has given away over $750,000 to current and future college students.
-You can win these monthly and quarterly scholarships before and throughout college to supplement costs.
+You can win these monthly scholarships before and throughout college to supplement costs.
 Learn more about how to win scholarships on ScholarshipPoints.com.

 Step 2: Federal, State and College Financial Aid